-Applications for the following Research Bursaries are currently invited for the annual closing date of 1st April.
+Applications for the following research awards are currently invited for the annual closing date of 1st April.
 The proposed research should be completed within six months of the specified start date, and within twelve months of the original application submission date.

-2) The second Research Bursary (with a maximum award up to £1500) is available to support original substantive research and field work in the Caribbean, with a minimum stay of two weeks.
+2) The second Research Award (with a maximum award up to £1500) is available to support original substantive research and field work in the Caribbean, with a minimum stay of two weeks in the region.
 Postgraduate students attending academic institutions in the UK are eligible to apply.

-This Bursary is intended as a contribution towards expenses such as travel to and subsistence in the Caribbean, and other costs incurred directly in relation to the research project.
+This award is intended as a contribution towards expenses such as travel to and subsistence in the Caribbean, and other costs incurred directly in relation to the research project.

-Postgraduate students applying for either Research Bursary must provide:
+Postgraduate students applying for either Research Award must provide:

-Applications should be sent as electronic attachments (as .doc or .pdf files) to Dr David Howard, Chair, The David Nicholls Memorial Trust, Kellogg College, Oxford OX2 6PN via email@example.com.
+Complete applications should be sent as electronic attachments (as .doc or .pdf files) to Dr David Howard, Chair, The David Nicholls Memorial Trust by 1st April.
 No late or retrospective applications will be considered for the current year of submission.

 Successful applicants will receive two-thirds of the grant in advance of the project, and one third on completion.
 All awards must be claimed within six months of the completion of the proposed research visit.
 A statement of actual expenses with receipts and a 500-word summary of the research results and analysis should be forwarded to the Chair.
 It is a condition of each Research Award that the support is acknowledged in any subsequent publications or output, which draw directly on work supported by the Trust.The Trustees would be glad to house copies of publications or theses that arise from these awards in the David Nicholls Memorial Library.